SIAM Journal on Scientific Computing

 Dartmouth Digital Commons Citation

 Marple, Gary R.; Barnett, Alex; Gillman, Adrianna; and Veerapaneni, Shravan, "A Fast Algorithm for Simulating Multiphase Flows Through Periodic Geometries of Arbitrary Shape" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2495.